Nonparametric false discovery rate control for identifying simultaneous signals: Discussion

 \section{Discussion}

-It has so far been assumed that the test statistics are independent across features, but the procedure may be robust to certain types of dependence.
-In the single-sequence multiple testing problem with dependent test statistics, one key is to estimate to controlling the false discovery proportion is to estimate an empirical null distribution for the test statistics rather than using the theoretical null \citep{efron2007correlation,efron2010correlated,schwartzman2012comment}.
-Here, the conservative false discovery rate estimator~\eqref{eq:fdrhatU} already uses empirical distribution estimates, so the proposed procedure may also be able to control the false discovery proportion under dependence.
+Most of this paper has assumed that the test statistics are independent across features.
+In the single-sequence false discovery rate control problem with dependent test statistics, an important step is to estimate an empirical null distribution for the test statistics rather than using the theoretical null \citep{efron2007correlation,efron2010correlated,schwartzman2012comment}.
+The nonparametric false discovery proportion bound \eqref{eq:fdp} already uses empirical distribution estimates, so the proposed procedure may also be able to control the false discovery proportion under dependence.
+This seems to be corroborated by the simulation results in Figure \ref{fig:dep}, but more work is required to fully characterize the behavior of the proposed method with dependent test statistics.

-In some cases the two sequences of $p$-values are not of equal importance, as in replicability analysis \citep{bogomolov2013discovering,heller2014deciding,heller2014replicability}, which distinguishes between a primary versus a follow-up study.
-The method proposed here makes no such distinction, but could be modified accordingly.
-Suppose sequence 2 were of greater interest.
-Then the optimal thresholds $(\hat{t}_1,\hat{t}_2)$ could be chosen to have the largest $\hat{t}_2$, instead of the largest geometric area as in~\eqref{eq:thresh}.
-This could capture weaker signals from the more important study.
+In some cases the two sequences of $p$-values are not of equal importance, as in replicability analysis \citep{bogomolov2013discovering, heller2014deciding, heller2014replicability, bogomolov2018assessing}, which distinguishes between a primary versus a follow-up study.
+The proposed method makes no such distinction, but could be potentially be modified.
+Suppose for two sequences that sequence 2 were of greater interest.
+Then the rejection region could be defined as $[t, \infty) \times [ct, \infty)$ for some fixed constant $0 < c < 1$.
+This may allow weaker signals to be captured from the more important study.

-So far only $K=2$ sequences of $p$-values have been considered, but two extensions to $K>2$ sequences are of great interest.
-First, it may sometimes be useful to discover simultaneous signals for each pair of the $K$ sequences, as in the analysis of psychiatric disorders in Section~\ref{sec:data}.
-In this case, control of the overall false discovery rate for all findings may be desired.
-A reasonable approach would be to let $[0,t_{k_1}]\times[0,t_{k_2}]$ be the rejection region for simultaneous signals across the sequences $k_1$ and $k_2$.
-Then as in~\eqref{eq:fdrhatU}, a conservative estimator for the overall number of false discoveries is $p\sum_{k_1\ne k_2}\hat{F}_{k_1}(t_{k_1})\hat{F}_{k_2}(t_{k_2})$, and the total number of discoveries is $p\sum_{k_1\ne k_2}\hat{G}_{k_1,k_2}(t_{k_1},t_{k_2})$, where $\hat{G}_{k_1,k_2}(t_{k_1},t_{k_2})$ is the bivariate empirical distribution function of the $(P_{k_1j},P_{k_2j})$.
-Similar to~\eqref{eq:T}, any thresholds that solve